 It is normal for infants to get baby acne.
 Please do not apply anything to the baby’s face.
 Just clean her face with water.
 It goes away in a few days on its own.

-Or if you still want to, you can apply breastmilk on baby’s acne.
+Or if you still want to, you can apply breastmilk to the baby’s acne.

 If baby acne stays longer than usual or makes you concerned, consult your pediatrician.

-Everything you need to know about newborn skin condition.
+Everything you need to know about newborn skin conditions.

-New moms are sleep deprived and exhausted.
+New moms are sleep-deprived and exhausted.
 However, for some moms, if not all, mommy-brain gets real, and it takes time for thinking to get better.
-Keeping your baby’s safety in mind and do not leave your infant in the car unattended, not even for a single minute.
-No matter it is the summer season or a winter season, leaving your infant in a vehicle unattended could have serious consequences.
+Keep your baby’s safety in mind and do not leave your infant in the car unattended, not even for a single minute.
+No matter whether it is summer season or winter season, leaving your infant in a vehicle unattended could have serious consequences.

-Mommies tend to make mistakes; it doesn’t matter if they are first-time moms or second time their babies are different.
-Things that work for me might not work for you because the circumstances are different, and babies are different too.
-It is always good to be aware of potential risks.
+Moms tend to make mistakes; it doesn’t matter if they are first-time moms or second time, their babies are different.
+Things that may work for me might not work for you because the circumstances are different, and babies are different too.
+However, it is always good to be aware of potential risks involved in parenting or raising a baby.

 22 Facts about Newborns that new moms need to know.